Welding School in Minnesota: $4,400-$8,900 Cost

 financial aid options available

 If you need help paying for welding school, start with the Free Application for Federal Student Aid (FAFSA).
-It helps schools review your eligibility for federal grants, loans, and some state aid.
+Schools use FAFSA information to determine eligibility for federal grants, work-study, federal student loans, and some state or institutional aid.

-Note: Aid amounts can change by school year, program, enrollment status, and your personal eligibility.
+Note: Financial aid amounts can change by award year, school, program, enrollment status, cost of attendance, and individual eligibility.
+A school’s financial aid office can calculate your actual package.

 Career Paths and Potential Earnings in Minnesota